Apr 25 2018

 Oftentimes in the hustle and bustle of daily life, it is easy to become siloed in your executive role.
 Serving in a Board Director role gives you a chance to gain cross-functional experience and new business perspectives.
 From listening to other board members and seeing how the organization operates, you will be able to learn different ways to approach problems and find new solutions.
 Those takeaways can not only help you during your time on the board but can also give you learnings that you can apply now, but in the future as you build your executive career.

 Just like when you made the leap to the executive-level, you will find that landing your first board role is the hardest. .
 While you are working, you can take your time looking the right role that matches your skillset and hear about more opportunities by utilizing your network while it is at its strongest.
+Take this time to optimize your resume/CV and executive bio to best set yourslef up for the board search process.
 After landing your first role while you are employed, you can then line up more advanced opportunities when you are ready to retire.

 Want help preparing for and finding your first Board Director role?
 Our Executive Career Services team can guide you through the process, help optimize your career documents and provide interview preparation with our Board Ready Package.
 Learn more about Executive Career Services >>